FARMAN9/youtube-clone/README.md

 # YouTube Clone

 A YouTube clone application built with React and Redux.
-This application aims to mimic the core functionalities of YouTube, including video playback, search, and user management.
+This application aims to mimic the core functionalities of YouTube, including video playback, search.

 ## Features